by Broderick Perkins

 Hybrid ARMs have an initial fixed-rate period - generally three, five, seven and 10 years - and then adjust annually thereafter.

-The initial ARM period is virtually always lower than a FRM rate, giving the borrower more borrowing power or a smaller mortgage payment.
+The initial ARM period is virtually always lower than a fixed rate mortgage, giving the borrower more borrowing power or a smaller mortgage payment.

 Freddie Mac's Jan.
 17 Weekly Primary Mortgage Market Survey reported the average fixed rate on 30-year conforming mortgages came in at 3.38 percent, compared to 2.67 percent for the 5/1 ARM and 2.57 percent for the 1/1 ARM.